cacilhas/lrpc/README.md

 #!moonscript

 Client = assert require "lrpc.client"
-client = Client "localhost"
+client = (Client "localhost").remote

-print client\send "add", "2", "3"
+print client.add 2, 3
 ```

 The `Client` constructor accepts two parameters:

 * The first is the host to connect, no default value;
-* The second is the port, default `54000`.
+* The second is the port, defaults to `54000`.

 ## Author